 In all wisdom traditions, including Buddhism, it is said that the antidote to fear is loving-kindness.
 In Vajrayana Buddhism, the figure of Tara symbolizes loving-kindness and compassion — and a strong resolve to dispel the fears of all beings.

-We joyfully announce the second annual Tara Drupchen to be held by the Nalandabodhi International sangha: October 13-15, 2017.
+We joyfully announce the third annual Tara Drupchen to be held by the Nalandabodhi International sangha: October 19-21, 2018.

 The Nalandabodhi sangha, founded and guided by Dzogchen Ponlop Rinpoche, will be engaged in a practice intensive focused on awakening the fearless and compassionate energy that is our mind’s true nature, as symbolized by Tara.
 This practice intensive will be led by our senior Nalandabodhi acharyas and lamas, and will be joined by participants from around the world.

 Drupchen (Tibetan: སྒྲུབ་ཆེན་ ; literally, “great practice [gathering]” or “great accomplishment [gathering]”) is a traditional format for a practice-intensive retreat in the Vajrayana tradition.
 The practice of Drupchen is said to bring great benefit to its participants and the communities around them.
 In this way it is a strong generator of merit, purification, and blessings.
 It is a powerful method for dispelling obstacles and hindrances for ourselves and our sangha’s dharma activities.

 How can I attend?